From Physics to Surrogate Intelligence: A Unified Electro-Thermo-Optimization Framework for TSV Networks: Experiments and Results

 In addition to serving as a fast surrogate model for S-parameter prediction, the proposed ML framework can be directly leveraged as an efficient optimization engine for TSV array design.
 Specifically, once trained, the ML model enables rapid evaluation of a large combinatorial design space without requiring repeated full-wave simulations.

 To demonstrate the optimization capability of the proposed framework, the benchmark problem introduced in~\cite{10830538} is revisited.
-In that work, a $5\times5$ TSV array comprising 12 signal TSVs and 13 ground TSVs is considered, with all physical and geometrical parameters fixed as summarized in Table~\ref{tab:tsv_parameters}.
-The optimization objective is to determine the optimal placement of the signal TSVs that minimizes the overall crosstalk within the array.
+The benchmark consists of a $5\times5$ TSV array with 12 signal TSVs and 13 ground TSVs.
+To ensure a consistent comparison, the physical dimensions, material parameters, operating frequency of 15~GHz, single-ended port assignment with top and bottom ports for each TSV, $50~\Omega$ terminations, and signal count are kept identical to the baseline setup.
+The corresponding physical and geometrical parameters are summarized in Table~\ref{tab:tsv_parameters}.
+The optimization task is to determine the signal/ground placement that reduces crosstalk among the signal TSVs.

 The performance metric used for optimization is the average crosstalk across all signal TSVs.
 This metric accounts for both near-end crosstalk (NEXT) and far-end crosstalk (FEXT) contributions and is defined as